Jock O'Connell is widely regarded as one of California's foremost

 firm with offices in Los Angeles and in the San Francisco Bay Area.

-latest data on the Golden State's export trade.
+on the Golden State's export trade.

 Mr. O'Connell has spoken before a diverse array of business organizations and other groups during his career.
 Among the